NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Windows
 *******

-Any window or glass door area should be specified in an ``Enclosure/Windows/Window``.
+Any window or glass door area should be specified as an ``Enclosure/Windows/Window``.

 Windows are defined by *full-assembly* NFRC ``UFactor`` and ``SHGC``, as well as ``Area``.
 Windows must reference a HPXML ``Enclosures/Walls/Wall`` element via the ``AttachedToWall``.